Home

 Q. Can I tip the author?

-A. Yes!
-If you find this software helpful and would like to tip/donate via credit/debit or PayPal, it would be most welcome :).
-Secure payment button below.
+If you love this software and would like to tip/donate via cryptocurrency, it would be most welcome :).
+My wallet addresses are listed below.

 Keywords: